kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble/README.md

        -b, --bnx_dir
-               The directory with all BNX's meant for assembly (any BNX in this directory will be used in assembly.
+               The directory with all BNX's meant for assembly (any BNX in this directory will be used in assembly).
+Use absolute not relative paths.
 Do not use a trailing / for this directory.

        -g, --genome